DarrenCoppinger/milestone-project-4/README.md

         - AWS_ACCESS_KEY_ID
         - AWS_SECRET_ACCESS_KEY

-10. To push all static and media files to the S3-Bucket, run the following in your CLI terminal:
+10. To push all static and media files to the S3-Bucket, run the following in the CLI terminal:
     ```
     python3 manage.py collectstatic
     ```